LLM Chat

 #

-# Ask of ChatGPT from strings, files, and/or stdin
+# Ask of the LLM from strings, files, and/or stdin

 hof chat "Ask ChatGPT any question" # as a string